 Follow the link to read more about this beautiful church:

 A third church to which we have special affinity is the lovely Toll Gavel Methodist Church, dear to our hearts because, although we are not a church choir, the church kindly allows us to rehearse and to give many of our concerts there.

 We like to think that we make a real contribution to the musical life of the town.
-We participate in the very enjoyable and popular “Beverley Festival of Music” on the second Sunday of December each year and we give our own popular “Prelude to Christmas” concert, often joined by local children’s or youth choirs, each year in Toll Gavel Church.
+We participate in the very enjoyable and popular “Beverley Festival of Music” on the second Sunday of December each year and on the following Sunday we give our own popular “Prelude to Christmas” concert, often joined by local children’s or youth choirs, in Toll Gavel Church.